Martin-Nemecky/simple-banking/README.md

 ORDER BY total_accounts_receivable DESC
 LIMIT 10;
 ```

+Hint: `The WHERE clause selects records that correspond to the last day of the previous month.`

 ## Task 2
 You can find the source code in the `index.ts` file.
 You can also check out the `index.test.ts` to see couple of examples.